 In my fertility journey, I’ve become an unwilling expert in IVF.
-I’ve had four egg retrievals (plus two canceled rounds) and nine embryo transfers (and counting).
 I am the proud mom of one IVF miracle and use this experience to help others on their journey to motherhood.

 Two of the questions I often hear are how I prepared and what I purchased for IVF.
 So, I put together this list of my must-haves.

 In addition to my daily prenatal, I bought a number of supplements (for me and my husband!) as advised by my doctor.

 Several studies have shown the benefits of taking CoQ10 supplementation during fertility treatments.
 In a 2020 systematic review and meta-analysis of 46 trials with 6,312 women, ten adjuvant treatments for poor ovarian response in IVF were evaluated.
 Compared with controls, CoQ10 treatments resulted in a “significantly higher chance” of clinical pregnancy.
 Additionally, CoQ10 supplementation led to the lowest cancelation rates for IVF cycles.
 The authors conclude that, for women with poor ovarian response, controlled ovarian stimulation protocols including CoQ10 showed better clinical outcomes.
 Try CoQ10 Gummies or the TTC Gummy Bundle to save!